gatsbyjs/gatsby/packages/gatsby-image/README.md

 Most solutions involve a lot of manual labor and bookkeeping to ensure every image is optimized.

 This isn't ideal.
-Optimized images should be the default and very easy.
+Optimized images should be easy and the default.

 ## Solution

 With Gatsby, we can make images way *way* better.

 `gatsby-image` is designed to work seamlessly with Gatsby's native image processing capabilities powered by GraphQL and Sharp.
-To produce perfect images, you only need to:
+To produce perfect images, you need only:

 1) Import `gatsby-image` and use it in place of the built-in `img`
 2) Write a simple GraphQL query using one of the included GraphQL "fragments" which specify the fields needed by `gatsby-image`.

+The GraphQL query creates multiple thumbnails with optimized JPEG and PNG compression.
+The `gatsby-image` component automatically sets up the "blur-up" effect as well as lazy loading of images further down the screen.

 This is what a component using `gatsby-images` looks like.